otrv4/otrv4/otrv4.md

 If authstate is `AUTHSTATE_AWAITING_DRE_AUTH`:

 This indicates that you have already sent a Pre-key message to your correspondent, but that she either didn't receive it, or just didn't receive it yet, and has sent you one as well.

   * Ignore your previously sent pre-key (by forgetting the ephemeral keys `i` and `G1^i`).

 Regardless of authstate value, you should:

-  * Verify that the Cramer-Shoup public key is trusted
+  * Verify that the Cramer-Shoup public key is trusted.
-  * Verify that the profile signature is valid
+  * Verify that the profile signature is valid.
-  * Verify that the profile is not expired
+  * Verify that the profile is not expired.
-  * Verify that the point X received in the pre-key message is on curve 448
+  * Verify that the point X received in the pre-key message is on curve 448.
-  * Verify that the A D-H public key is from the correct group
+  * Verify that the A D-H public key is from the correct group.

 If everything checks out:

   * Reply with a DRE Auth Message
-  * Compute the ECDH shared secret K_ecdh = (g1*x)*y
+  * Compute the ECDH shared secret `K_ecdh = (g1*x)*y`
   * Transition authstate to `AUTHSTATE_NONE`.
   * Transition msgstate to `MSGSTATE_ENCRYPTED`.
   * Initialize the double ratcheting: